xotarios/N2-kanji-yuusha/README.md

 * Correct Answer: +5 HP (Recovery)
 * Incorrect Answer: -5 HP (Hints appear based on the number of mistakes)
 3 Mistakes: -15 HP penalty, and the game forcibly moves to the next question (Pass).

+## Hero Level
+This represents your own personal level (not displayed in-game).
+Don't be discouraged if you lose!
+By continuing to challenge yourself, you will gain experience points.

+## Experience Points (EXP)
+This refers to your own actual experience (also not displayed in-game).
+The more you battle, the more it accumulates, leading to a personal level-up before you even realize it.
+Just like in a standard RPG, the higher your level, the easier it becomes to clear the stages!

 ## Hint Function
 * 1st Hint (-5 HP): Displays the number of characters (e.g., for "忙しい", it shows "●●●しい").